 These consultations have provided valuable input into the G20 tax agenda through both Finance Ministers and the G20 Development Working Group.
 For example, the Development Working Group asked the OECD to analyse the impact of BEPS on low income countries and identify ways the G20 can help them to overcome those challenges.
 The terms of reference for this work are available on the OECD website [PDF].
 The Development Working Group also asked the Global Forum on Transparency and Exchange of Information for Tax Purposes to develop a roadmap for developing countries on steps they can take to automatically exchange tax information with other countries.
 See the terms of reference for the roadmap.

 Update on Progress – Hobart Development Meetings 5-9 May

 The world came to Tasmania in early May, when more than 100 senior G20 officials descended on Hobart to continue important discussions in the lead up to the G20 Leaders Summit in Brisbane in November.

 Held from 5-9 May at the Hobart Function and Convention Centre, the meetings encompassed the second Development Working Group (DWG) meeting of the Australian G20 Presidency, a meeting of the Global Partnership for Financial Inclusion and a special forum hosted by the DWG on how the G20 might best contribute to the post-2015 development agenda led by the United Nations.

 The meetings focussed on what the G20 can do to improve the lives of the poorest and most vulnerable.
 G20 officials were busy working on how G20 priorities such as boosting infrastructure investment, combatting tax avoidance and increasing access to financial services can benefit those living in developing countries.
-While accounting for around 85 per cent of the world's economy, G20 member countries themselves are also home to more than half of the world's poor.
+While accounting for around 85 per cent of the world's economy, G20 member countries themselves are also home to around half of the world's poor (based on latest statistics).